violetaGitHub/TrapTeamMainSite/CODE_OF_CONDUCT.md

 If you have push access, still use these guidelines, but:
 - a.
 Merge it yourself
 - b.
 Commit edited .md files straight to master, when they are not related to a branch/pr that you own.
 Otherwise, commit it to that branch/pr.
 - c.
-If the change has no other related changes planned for the future, and if it is a single change (ex. add an icon tag to a page) then commit it directly to master
+If the change has no other related changes planned for the future, and if it is a single change (ex. add an icon tag to a page) then commit it directly to master.
+- d.
+Please commit bug fixes straight to the master branch.
 ## TrapBux
 Please Contact us for details! support@trapteamnz.tk